Global Warming (Cambridge (CIE) IGCSE Geography)

 Atmospheric dust

-• Asteroids and meteors entering the Earth's atmosphere may increase the amount of dust which decreases temperatures
+• Asteroids and meteors entering the Earth's atmosphere may increase the amount of dust, which decreases temperatures

 The greenhouse effect

-• The greenhouse effect is essential to the survival of life on Earth:
+• The greenhouse effect is essential to the survival of life on Earth

 • Greenhouse gases in the atmosphere allow short-wave radiation from the sun through to the Earth's surface

-• The greenhouse gases absorb some of the long-wave radiation (heat) and stop it radiating out into space
+• The greenhouse gases absorb some of the long-wave radiation (heat) and stop it from radiating out into space

 • This maintains the Earth's average temperature